cwi-dis/videoLat/videoLat/README.txt

 - Create new version, provide all the (possibly new) details.
 Or edit existing version.
 - Add the correct build.
 - iOS: go to TestFlight page and add new version (and possibly remove old ones).
+- Create the screen shots.
+This is a royal pain for iOS, because the screenshots are needed for a number of different devices, and running videoLat under the simulator isn't going to work (no camera and no microphone).
+Create them using available hardware and try scaling them to the sizes needed.
+Sigh.
+  What may work in the simulator is output-only modes (such as Calibrate Transmit using other device).

 Contact
 =======